Venom1991/refind-btrfs/README.md

 * mtab information is gathered using [findmnt](https://man7.org/linux/man-pages/man8/findmnt.8.html) (same remark applies regarding the output)
 * all of the mentioned subvolume and snapshot operations are performed using [libbtrfsutil](https://github.com/kdave/btrfs-progs/tree/master/libbtrfsutil)
 * [ANLTR4](https://github.com/antlr/antlr4) was used to generate the lexer and parser used to analyze rEFInd config files
-* [Watchdog](https://github.com/gorakhargosh/watchdog) is used for the snapshot directory watching feature and is utilized in a non-recursive fashion (watches all of the configured search directories as well as directories nested under these, up to configured depth reduced by one)
+* [Watchdog](https://github.com/gorakhargosh/watchdog) is used for the snapshot directory watching feature and is utilized in a non-recursive fashion (watches all of the configured search directories as well as directories nested under these, up to configured maximum depth reduced by one)

 [Shelve](https://docs.python.org/3/library/shelve.html) is used to keep track of currently selected snapshots and also to avoid analyzing the rEFInd configuration each time as it is quite an expensive task.
 A new analysis is performed in case the current and actual times of modification differ ([st_mtime](https://docs.python.org/3/library/os.html#os.stat_result.st_mtime) is used for that purpose).
 This also explains the need for a directory in /var/lib as the database file resides in it.

 The directory watching mechanism is a bit unfortunate in a sense that it is way overkill for the task at hand.
 Even though Watchdog is a great, battle-tested library and many people use it, I feel that this solution isn't particularly well suited to this tool but it will simply have to suffice for now as I don't have a better idea, at least until the Btrfs authors develop [this](https://btrfs.wiki.kernel.org/index.php/Project_ideas#Send_notifications_about_important_events) useful feature or something akin to it.

 ## Further Efforts
-Currently, this tool won't clean up after itself in case, for instance, creating writable snapshots succeeded but generating a manual boot stanza from them failed (for whatever reason).
+Currently, this tool won't clean up after itself in case, for instance, creating writable snapshots succeeds but generating a manual boot stanza from them fails (for whatever reason).
 The correct thing to do would be to delete these snapshots altogether (thus undoing the changes made by the previous step) meaning that the whole run is considered to be successful if and only if all of the performed steps were successful.
 This behavior would then be comparable with the [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) principle to which most database systems adhere.
 This exact scenario is covered in a different way by issuing a relevant warning on the next attempt to run the tool (because the writable snapshots already exist at this point in time) but also continuing to perform successive steps.
 This isn't a general solution, of course, but more of a workaround for this one possible scenario.

 A more elaborate snapshot selection mechanism would be appreciated, comparable to what Snapper does, that is selecting a configurable number of daily, weekly, etc. snapshots to be included in the generated manual boot stanza.

 Generated boot stanzas use the same OS icon as the original boot stanza but a custom icon would help to visually differentiate these stanzas.
-Incorporating the Btrfs logo into the original icon would perhaps suffice, either by generating a new icon on-demand or by creating and shipping a whole icon set ahead of time.
+Incorporating the Btrfs logo into the original icon would perhaps suffice, either by generating a new icon on-demand or by creating and packaging a whole icon set ahead of time.
 It would also be useful if the formatting of the strings used to identify bootable snapshots was configurable, that is the format string itself.

-But, before trying to implement any of these features this project's source code should be properly documented and tests should be written for it because, presently, there aren't any.
+But, before trying to implement any of these shiny features this project's source code should be properly documented and tests should be written for it because, presently, there aren't any.
 The latter is also a pretty considerable effort due to the sheer number of different test cases.